cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 1. **cms-od-example**, the first template, is the entrypoint, and it contains the outline for the rest of the workflow.

-2. "prepare-template" gets the directories ready for other workflow steps.
+2. **prepare-template** gets the directories ready for other workflow steps.

-3. "get-metadata-template" uses `cernopendata-client` to get all files of the datasets.
+3. **get-metadata-template** uses `cernopendata-client` to get the metadata of the dataset.

-4. "joblist-template" prepares the list of jobs that the next step would iterate over
+4. **joblist-template** prepares an array that the next step would iterate over.

-5. "runpoet-template" processes the data, and it will take the longest amount of time to complete.
+5. **runpoet-template** processes the data, and it will take the longest amount of time to complete.

-6. "merge-step-template" combines the inputs from the jobs of the previous steps and combined them in a single root
+6. **merge-step-template** combines the inputs from the jobs of the previous steps into a single file.

-7. "analysis-step-template" runs the analysis.
+7. **analysis-step-template** creates some histograms to check that the processing went OK.

 The first template must have the same name as the entrypoint value, which is declared close to the top of the file.
 Under the `dag` section of the first template, it calls other templates defined below.
 It also contains information such as arguments to pass into each of these sections and dependencies that ensure the templates are run in the correct order.

-The fifth template uses scattering to run the analysis.
-It runs multiple pods at the same time.
+The fifth template takes the array of the preceding step and iterates over it.
+It runs multiple jobs at the same time.
 The Argo GUI helps us visualize this process.

 FIXME
 ![](../fig/poet-test3.PNG)